Bluevipe21/bluevipe21.github.io/elements.md

 <dl>
 	<dt><u>Teamwork</u></dt>
 	<dd>
 		<p>I enjoy working in a team because I can learn from others and they can learn from me.
-I have good communication skills with all types of people in order to achieve the goals we set.</p>
+I have good communication skills with all types of people in order to achieve the goals we set.
+In the university i learn a lot of this!</p>
 	</dd>
 	<dt><u>Emotional intelligence</u></dt>
 	<dd>